SuperPagh/DynamicTables/README.md

 Implementation exercise for datastructures course.
-Exercise description underneath
+Exercise description below.
+I thought it was boring to it only for the primitive type int, so I decided to use generic types.
+We were given the sketeton file DynamicTable.java, which is found next to the readme file in this repo.

 ## Exercise